Equity, Diversity and Inclusion

-1. To provide a forum for promoting gender equity and inclusion issues
+1. To provide a forum for promoting equity, diversity and inclusion issues.

-2. To formulate and implement a gender equity and inclusion plan for the School of Biological Sciences
+2. To formulate and implement an equity, diversity and inclusion plan for the School of Biological Sciences.

-4. To liaise with Science Gender Equity and Monash Gender Equity and Diversity committees
+4. To liaise with the Faculty of Science and Monash University committees.

-5. To liaise with external stakeholders to influence policy on gender equity
+5. To liaise with external stakeholders to influence policy on equity, diversity and inclusion.

-Do you have a question or concern about gender equity and inclusion in the School?
+Do you have a question or concern about equity, diversity and inclusion in the School?
 Do you have a suggestion for how challenges can be overcome?
 Please send us an email at: email@example.com.

 The School of Biological Sciences values everyone equally and is committed to ensuring that our School is a safe and inclusive place for all students and staff.